 Using more drugs to manage the effects of other drugs is a slippery slope that can very easily lead to the abuse of multiple substances as you try to juggle your drug use and cancel outside effects.

-While this is mainly a concern for amphetamines, with more people turning to traditional ADHD medications like Adderall for its secondary weight loss effects, and typically at higher doses than someone who has been prescribed Adderall for ADHD, substance misuse is a serious and growing issue.
-Even taking Adderall at the prescribed dosage carries a risk of psychological and physical dependency and, as the FDA states, has a high potential for abuse.
+This is mainly a concern for amphetamines, with more people turning to traditional ADHD medications like Adderall for its secondary weight loss effects, and typically at higher doses than someone who has been prescribed Adderall for ADHD.
+However, even taking Adderall at the prescribed dosage carries a risk of psychological and physical dependency and, as the FDA states, has a high potential for abuse.

-Apart from Adderall, many diet pills also contain or are derived from amphetamines, and come with strict guidelines for small doses and short-term use.
-Regular long-term misuse means not just becoming dependent on the drug, but also tolerant of it and needing more of it to achieve the same effects as before.
+Apart from Adderall, many diet pills also contain or are derived from amphetamines and come with strict guidelines for small doses and short-term use.
+Regular long-term misuse means not just becoming dependent on the drug, but also developing a tolerance, which means that you start needing more of it to achieve the same effects as before.
 This opens up even greater risks for developing all of the symptoms and side effects listed above.

 People who have become addicted to diet pills or stimulants and grown tolerant to their effects are also more likely to seek out stronger, illicit stimulants like cocaine or methamphetamines, the use of which carry far more deadly consequences.